 • Audio input (You can, however, use Siri to input audio in a simulator on Mac by navigating to Hardware > Siri.)

 Knowing these differences and limitations will help you choose between a simulator and a physical device to try out your intended features.
-You can use a device to test a few features and a simulator for the supported ones.
+You can use a target device to test certain features and a simulator for the supported platforms.

-How to Set Up the iOS Simulator in Xcode
+How to open the simulator in Xcode and set it up?

 To use the Xcode iOS simulator, you will first need to set up and configure it properly.
 Here is a step-by-step guide on how to do it.
 While Xcode 13 is the latest version, we have used Xcode 12 in this tutorial due to greater availability.